What is Kali Yuga? The Four Hindu Epochs Explained

 Encoded in this small mantra is the seed of the entire Sat Yuga.
 As we move through life during this Kali Yuga, we can, in our thoughts, words and actions, continue to plant millions of seeds of ‘Sat Chit Anand’, giving them resilience to maintain till such a time as they can blossom into rich and verdant foliage, renewing this earth and all inhabitants with the bliss that is our essential nature.

 Each chaos wave offers us the opportunity to ask, “what can I learn from you?”
-By embracing the chaos with awareness, we are simultaneously opening to a higher level of evolutionary flow.
+By embracing the chaos with awareness, we are simultaneously opening to a higher level of evolutionary potential.

 The great yugas, which span thousands of years, are simultaneously within us at all times.
 We hold the blueprint of all the yugas and because we have free will, we can choose which form of reality we wish to inhabit.
 I have heard Osho say that the Sat Yuga represents superconsciousness, Treta Yuga the conscious mind, Dwarpa the subconscious mind and the Kali Yuga the deep unconscious mind.